SE-Processor-Fuzzing/control-hazard-analyzer/docs/usage/Analyze.md

 ```

 ### Tests directory
 Specify the path to the directory containing the tests.
 By default, tests are expected in the `tests` directory.
+Directory should contain one or more test files written in `C language`.
 #### Usage example:
 ```shell
 # Use tests from "testsDir" directory
 python3 cha.py analyze --test-dir "testsDir"
 ```
 ### Timeout
 Set the number of seconds after which the test will be stopped.
-The default is 10 seconds.
+The default is `10` seconds.
 #### Usage example:
 ```shell
 # Set timeout to 30 seconds